jonge-democraten/janeus/README.md

-Janeus implements LDAP-related functionality for sites of de Jonge Democraten.
+Janeus implements LDAP-related functionality for sites of the Jonge Democraten.

 Installation
 ---